Cyrielle Gulacsy

 112 x 77 cm

-28 x 28 cm
+46 x 38 cm

 Cyrielle Gulacsy was born in the Paris region in 1994.
 She lives and works in Paris.

-With the influence of modern physics, her work evolves towards the representation of an imperceptible reality close to abstraction, revealing the invisible laws of nature.
+With the influence of modern sciences, her work evolves towards the representation of an imperceptible reality close to abstraction, revealing the invisible laws of nature.
 Space-time, electromagnetism and light diffraction are all fields of research and experimentation that allow her to explore representations of reality.
 In her work, she explores our perception of light through space and time, trying to reveal the matter that composes it.
 Each point, whether it is the measure of a particle or a celestial object, gives substance to an inaccessible reality and offers a point of view at the same time intimate and dizzying of the world which surrounds us.